SapneshNaik/linux_handbook/README.md

-## A collection of useful tips related to Linux terminal and Linux in general.
+## A collection of handy terminal commands.

 <h2> Linux </h2>
 <ul>
   <li> Execute a command from terminal history